 Development and debug kernels produce more helpful kernel panics.
 Consider downloading and installing KernelDebugKit from developer.apple.com when debugging a problem.
-To activate a development kernel you will need to add a kcsuffix=development boot argument.
-Use uname -a command to ensure that your current loaded kernel is a development (or a debug) kernel.
+To activate a development kernel the boot argument kcsuffix=development should be added.
+Use uname -a command to ensure that the current loaded kernel is a development (or a debug) kernel.